CTI Life Sciences Fund L.P.

 Private Equity Round in 2011

-Medicago Inc. is a biotechnology company based in Quebec City, Canada, specializing in the research, development, production, and commercialization of vaccines.
-The company employs proprietary plant-based manufacturing and Virus-Like Particle (VLP) technologies to create innovative vaccines and therapeutics aimed at infectious diseases and public health challenges.
-Medicago's product pipeline includes a candidate for the H5N1 pandemic influenza VLP vaccine, which has successfully completed a Phase I clinical trial, as well as an H1N1 VLP vaccine and seasonal influenza vaccines.
-The company has established collaboration agreements with organizations such as Viridis S.A. and Genopole biopark for the manufacturing of its vaccines, and with Philip Morris International to develop a therapeutic protein.
-Medicago was incorporated in 1997 and continues to focus on addressing emerging health threats through its advanced vaccine technologies.
+Medicago Inc. is a biotechnology company headquartered in Quebec City, Canada, specializing in the research, development, and commercialization of vaccines.
+The company employs proprietary plant-based manufacturing and virus-like particle (VLP) technologies to create innovative vaccines and therapeutics for infectious diseases.
+Its notable product candidates include a VLP vaccine for the H5N1 pandemic influenza, which has successfully completed Phase I clinical trials, as well as an H1N1 VLP vaccine aimed at the Influenza A/California/04/09 virus and various seasonal influenza vaccines.
+Medicago has established collaboration agreements with organizations such as Viridis S.A. and Genopole biopark for the production of pandemic and seasonal influenza vaccines, alongside a partnership with Philip Morris International for developing a therapeutic protein with a human-compatible glycosylation pattern.
+Founded in 1997, Medicago is dedicated to addressing emerging public health challenges through its advanced vaccine technologies.

 NeurAxon